 Having employed these tools at some of our partner banks, the results have been phenomenal.
 Not only has usage on mobile increased, we have also seen an increase in mobile purchases of particular services in the region of 600%.
 This has corresponded with a significant drop in bank transfers to mobile money accounts, as customers have chosen to transact within their mobile banking applications instead.
 This increase in mobile banking adoption is a game changer in Kenya.

 Ultimately, the institutions that will win on mobile are those that increase adoption to levels which enable them convert mobile into a heavily profitable channel and thus obtain a true competitive advantage.
-Cellulant is in the unique position to not only build innovative mobile banking solutions but also drive customers to embrace these solutions, in order to revolutionise the ways in which people interact with banks and their money.
+Cellulant is in the unique position to not only build innovative mobile payment solutions but also drive customers to embrace these solutions.
+This will ultimately change the way people interact with banks and their money.

-Bryan Kariuki is the CEO of Cellulant Kenya.
-He can be reached at firstname.lastname@example.org.
+Bryan Kariuki is the Group Head of New Product Execution.
+He can be reached at email@example.com.
 Connect with him on twitter @bryankariuki.